-Schools, youth groups, prisons were among the institutions which took part, along with historians and many individuals who came forward and claimed their citizen.
+Schools, individuals, youth groups, prisons, historians, children and many different volunteers came forward and claimed their citizen.
 The project provided guidance and support but mostly the volunteers built a model home that was suitable and appropriate for their citizen.
 The 262 stories and model houses are completely unique to each citizen …like eight-year-old Walter Scott, who was shot in the head, a little girl in a green jumper at a window mistaken for a rebel and shot, those who were trampled to death, shot or massacred … all are lovingly remembered.

 “The idea was that 2016’s civilians would make a piece for 1916’s civilians, so it would just be ordinary people remembering ordinary people,” said Ciara O’Keeffe, founder of the project.
 “There’s this kind of association between a house, home, dwelling and the heart and what’s left behind, and it all merged into one.
 We said we would make a house that would be a ‘forever home’ for each civilian, that they would always be remembered.”